What is WHEY20?

 Why should I take it?

 Whey protein has one of the fastest-known protein digestion rates, and has a high BCAA content.
 BCAAs make up 35% of lean muscle mass; therefore they are an essential element to include in maintaining a healthy body composition and supporting the growth and maintenance of lean muscle mass (1).
-SiS WHEY20 is tested under the Informed Sport banned substances program, along with EVERY SiS nutrition product.
-SiS WHEY20 is tested under the Informed Sport banned substances program, along with EVERY SiS nutrition product
+WHEY20 is tested under the Informed Sport banned substances program, along with EVERY Science in Sport nutrition product.
+WHEY20 is tested under the Informed Sport banned substances program, along with EVERY Science in Sport nutrition product

 How do I take it?